Français

 Assaulted Women’s Helpline

-The Helpline provides crisis counselling and referrals to shelters, legal advice, and other services 24 hours a day, 7 days a week, for women across Ontario.
-It is free and available in over 200 languages.
+The Helpline provides crisis counselling and referrals to shelters, transitional housing, legal advice, and other services 24 hours a day, 7 days a week, for women across Ontario.
+It is free and available in over 100 languages, including 17 Indigenous languages.

 Fem’aide

-This helpline is for Francophone women in Ontario seeking support, referrals to other French language services, and information on woman abuse, including sexual assault.
+This is a helpline for Francophone women in Ontario seeking support, referrals, and information on woman abuse, including sexual assault.
 It is available 24 hours a day, 7 days a week.
+You can chat online with a counsellor.
+Or call or text 1-877-336-2433.
+For TTY use 1-866-860-7082.

 211 Ontario